21st Century VetMed: 3 Essential Apps for Veterinary Learners and Professionals

 ViralVet is a free, highly acclaimed app with a unique premise: an exclusive community created by and for veterinary professionals.
 With a focus on high-quality content and engaging discussions, ViralVet serves as a platform allowing users to share images and videos of interesting and challenging cases to ignite discussion with fellow veterinary professionals.
 Available for both iOS and Android, ViralVet is a must-have app for all animal health professionals.

-AppClinic Bone Viewer Series (.99¢/each – available on iOS)
+AppClinic Bone Viewer Series (.99¢/each – available on iOS, Android)

 Our own VetClinic Bone Viewer app series allows veterinary learners to explore the anatomical features of animal skeletons by manipulating 3D, interactive virtual models.
 As users zoom in and out, rotate, and reorient models using simple finger gestures, they gain an increased understanding of the anatomy of common animals like dogs, cats, horses, and oxen – making Bone Viewer an ideal resource for veterinary professionals, learners, and enthusiasts alike.